Carried interest: best practices for GPs, LPs and their advisors

 One of the most complex issues in private equity, carry has been the subject of intense political debate and wider public scrutiny in recent times.
 The mechanics of the waterfall calculation, with its multiple components, is also the source of much misunderstanding and confusion for both GPs and LPs, making it difficult for LPs to validate the GP-reported carry.

-This groundbreaking new title by Mariya Stefanova of PEAI is packed full of guidance and best practice approaches that will demystify the subject, help practitioners peel back the layers of the calculation, and aid understanding.
+The Definitive Guide to Carried Interest is a groundbreaking title by Mariya Stefanova of PEAI packed full of guidance and best practice approaches that will demystify the subject, help practitioners peel back the layers of the calculation, and aid understanding.

 - An easy step-by-step guide to the waterfall calculation.